The-Standard-Organization/Standard.AI.PeerLLM/README.md

 ## Introduction

-Standard.AI.PeerLLM — A .NET client library for the PeerLLM REST API, enabling developers to integrate AI-powered solutions into their .NET applications.
+Standard.AI.PeerLLM — A Standardized .NET library for PeerLLM, enabling developers to integrate AI-powered solutions into their .NET applications.

 ## Standard-Compliance
 This library was built according to The Standard.
 The library follows engineering principles, patterns and tooling as recommended by [The Standard](https://github.com/hassanhabib/The-Standard).